top of page

 Monarda spp

 There are many species of bee balm, but in this post we’ll be referring primarily to Monarda citriodora.
-This the one that grows easily in Central Texas and the one we have the most personal experience with.
+This is a variety that grows wild in Central Texas and in abundance in our backyard.
+It's the one we have the most personal experience with.

-Like mullein, bee balm is a hardy Central Texas plant ally that you’ll see growing happily along the roadsides in the heat of the summer with no maintenance or care.
+Monarda is a hardy Central Texas plant ally that you’ll see growing happily along the roadsides in the heat of the summer with no maintenance or care.
 That alone is impressive.
-But then considering this plant’s many benefits for the body and the garden ecosystem, it’s easy to see why this is one of our favorite Central Texas wildflowers.
+But then considering bee balm's many benefits for the body and the garden ecosystem, it’s easy to see why this is one of our favorite Central Texas wildflowers.
 The bees agree that it’s pretty fabulous!
 And the firework-looking pom poms with tubular flowers attract hummingbirds and hawk moths as well.

 Growing Bee Balm in Central Texas